Kirkam History, Family Crest & Coats of Arms

 Another 35 words (2 lines of text) are included under the topic Early Kirkam Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Kirkam family to Ireland
+Migration of the Kirkam family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Kirkam surname or a spelling variation of the name include: Edward Kirkham who settled in Maryland in 1774; John Kirkham arrived in Philadelphia, Pa. in 1858; Watson Kirkham arrived in Philadelphia in 1833.